tuppp1/Data-Science-for-Concrete/README.md

 A curated list of data-driven tools, datasets, publications, and resources for applying artificial intelligence and machine learning in concrete materials science and structural engineering.

 > This repository is maintained by members of technical committees and contributors from academia and industry.
-Contributions are welcome—see [Contributing](#-contributing) for details.
+Contributions are welcome—see [Contributions](#-contributions) for details.

 ---
 ## 📌 Scope